Capturing k-ary Existential Second Order Logic with k-ary Inclusion-Exclusion Logic: Defining new operators for INEX

+In independence friendly logic we can use so-called IF-quantifiers which state that the values given for a quantified variable are independent of the values of certain other variables.
+It would be essentially equivalent to define ``dependence friendly'' quantifiers (\cite{Vaananen07}) which state that the values for a quantified variable is allowed to depend only on a certain set of variables.
+Dependence atoms of dependence logic (\cite{Vaananen07}) state a the same property about the values of variables in a team on an atomic level.
 We take a reverse approach here: Instead of stating that inclusion or exclusion relation holds for certain variables in a team, we say that inclusion or exclusion holds for a certain variable when it is quantified.
 Syntactically this would give us quantifiers of the form $(\Ee x\inc y)$, $(\Ae x\inc y)$, $(\Ee x\exc y)$ and $(\Ae x\exc y)$. \begin{remark} Since inclusion is not a symmetric relation, one could also consider semantics for quantifiers of the form $(\Ee x\!\supseteq\! y)$ and $(\Ae x\!\supseteq\! y)$.
 For the first one of these we see at least two non-equivalent natural semantical approaches, but the meaning of the latter one seems to become trivial.
-This topic is not examined further in this paper, but a reader is encouraged to consider intuitive semantics for such quantifiers after reading this section. \end{remark} Before considering natural semantics for these quantifiers, we introduce so-called \emph{storing operator} that is needed in the definitions later.
+This question is not examined further in this paper, but a reader is encouraged to consider intuitive semantics for such quantifiers after reading this section. \end{remark} Before considering natural semantics for these quantifiers, we introduce so-called \emph{storing operator} that is needed in the definitions later.
 The idea for it is simply that we copy the values of a given tuple $\tuple{\vphantom\wedge\smash{t}}$ of terms into a given tuple $\tuple u$ of variables.
-This way it is possible to refer to the old values of $\tuple{\vphantom\wedge\smash{t}}$, even if they change later in quantifications.
+This way it is possible to refer to the old values of $\tuple{\vphantom\wedge\smash{t}}$, even if they change later in (re)quantifications. \begin{definition} Let $\varphi\in\INEXset$, $\tuple{\vphantom\wedge\smash{t}}\in\Tset$ a $k$-tuple and $\tuple u$ a $k$-tuple of variables.
+The \emph{$\tuple{\vphantom\wedge\smash{t}}$ to $\tuple u$ storing operator}, $\rec{\tuple{\vphantom\wedge\smash{t}}}{\tuple u}$, is defined as: